michael-oloruntobi/orbitz/README.md

 3. User can also choose to run via maven commands which is highly recommended.
 4. mvn clean test - To run the test available in the testng.xml

-Note : User should not try to run the test from test class - Might end up in NPE.
-Because the listeners are configured only in testng.xml